Cat predation on wildlife: Birds

+Impact on island ecosystems

+Around half of the scientific literature on cat predation of wildlife is focused on oceanic islands.
+The emphasis is due in part to the unique vulnerability of island fauna, which makes declines and extinctions due to cats easier to document on islands than elsewhere.
+In many cases, it is easier to eradicate cats from islands than from mainland areas, which allows studies on the effects of the removal on native prey species.

+Island species are particularly vulnerable to predation by invasive cats due to their evolutionary isolation.
+Many of these species lack natural defenses against mammalian predators because they have evolved in environments free from threats.
+The introduction of cats has led to significant population declines among vertebrate species, especially in ecosystems where prey populations are small and isolated, making it difficult for them to recover from ongoing predation.
+Their predation on native species can reduce populations to critically low levels, resulting in cascading effects on other species that occupy similar ecological roles.
+In the pacific, cats have caused declines in seabird populations, including Hawaiian petrel and Townsend's shearwater, both of which play vital roles in nutrient cycling by transferring marine-derived nutrients to terrestrial habitats.
+In the Caribbean, cats have significantly impacted reptiles such as iguanas, destabilizing population dynamics and interrupting essential ecosystem functions like herbivory and seed dispersal.

 Impact by location

 Australia

 Cats in Australia have been found to have European origins.
 This is important to note because of their effect on native species.
 Feral cats in Australia have been linked to the decline and extinction of various native animals.
 They have been shown to cause a significant impact on ground nesting birds and small native mammals.

 Feral cats have also hampered any attempts to re-introduce threatened species back into areas where they have become extinct as the cats have hunted and killed the newly released animals.
 Numerous Australian environmentalists claim the feral cat has been an ecological disaster in Australia, inhabiting most ecosystems except dense rainforest, and being implicated in the extinction of several marsupial and placental mammal species.
 Some inhabitants have begun eating cat meat to mitigate the harm that wild cats do to the local wildlife.

 In 2020, it was reported that a culling of feral cats that had recently begun in Dryandra Woodland, in Western Australia, had caused the population of numbats to triple in number, the largest number of the endangered marsupial to have been recorded there since the 1990s.

 Feral and pet cats in Australia are estimated to kill around 650 million lizards and snakes per year, or about 225 reptiles per cat on average.
 Cats were found to be actively hunting and killing over 250 different species of reptiles in Australia, with 11 of which being considered endangered species.
 Cats consume so many lizards in Australia that there was a single cat found with the parts of 40 individual lizards inside of its stomach, the highest amount recorded thus far.